mdickinson/bigfloat/bigfloat_cython/docs/index.rst

       Valid values are 'RoundTiesToEven', 'RoundTowardZero',
       'RoundTowardPositive' and 'RoundTowardNegative'.
 Note that the
-      rounding modes ``RoundTiesToEven``, etc. exported by the :mod:`bigfloat` module are Context instances, not strings, so cannot be used directly here.
+      rounding modes ``RoundTiesToEven``, etc. exported by the :mod:`bigfloat` package are Context instances, not strings, so cannot be used directly here.